amohamed11/anecdotalthoughts/content/posts/things-liked-2020.md

 In a twisted way, Supergiant Games made dying in Hades somehow a truly enjoyable experience.
 If that sounds up your ally, than definitely give this a try, cause I truly believe there is something in this game for everyone to enjoy.

 <br>

-## To be continued

-This article has gotten longer than I had anticipated, so I'll call it here for now.
-But, I will append a part 2 to this before the year ends, with more things I enjoyed including Blogs, Books, TV/Movie, and Anime.
-Hopefully with more recent & fresh things to rave about next time.